Itelios/Nuke/README.md

 #### Accessing Memory Cache

 Nuke automatically leverages both its cache layers.
-It accesses in-memory cache each time you start an `ImageTask` and calls a completion closure synchronously if the image is found.
+It accesses in-memory cache each time you start an `ImageTask`.

-If you need to access memory cache directly you can use `ImageManager`:
+If you need to access memory cache directly and synchronously you can use `ImageManager`:

 ```swift
 let manager = ImageManager.shared